kyma-project/eventing-manager/README.md

 6. Check whether your module is deployed properly:

-   Check eventing resource if it has ready state:
+   Check if the `eventing` resource has the ready state:

    ```shell
    kubectl get -n kyma-system eventing